-Sitting by the banks of the river Tweed, Lowood has been the home of the Hamilton family since 1947 and the eclectic country house collection it contains was amassed by two Scottish lowland families: the Crum-Ewings and the Hamiltons.
+Sitting by the banks of the river Tweed, Lowood has been the home of the Hamilton family since 1947.
+The eclectic country house collection it contains was amassed by two Scottish lowland families: the Crum Ewings and the Hamiltons.

 Ian Hamilton was the son of artistic parents, painter Vereker Hamilton (1856-1931) and sculptor Lilian Swainson (1865-1939) who had both studied at the Slade under Alphonse Legros.
 He himself was an architect, responsible for the renowned Sidney Estate in St. Pancras, London in the 1920s and 30s.
 He was also author of a book ‘The Happy Warrior’, about his uncle, the distinguished General Sir Ian Standish Hamilton, twice recommended for the VC and a close friend of Sir Winston Churchill.
 The Hamiltons were a military family with four generations having served in The Gordon Highlanders.

 Following the death of Ian and Constance’s son Alexander Hamilton (1932-2020), the family are now leaving Lowood and feel it is time to pass on the majority of the contents to new owners, with the hope that they will be enjoyed and appreciated as much as they have been by the family over the generations.

 The sale will include everything you might expect from a country house contents, from pictures, furniture and works of art to silver and a library of books.

 Many of the older paintings at Lowood came from the collection of James Ewing, who was collecting enthusiastically in the early-to-mid 19th century, both before and around the time that he and his wife undertook a thirteen-month Grand Tour of Europe beginning in 1844.
 These and many of the other older pieces in the sale will have come to Lowood from Strathleven.